Brexit: UK to end EU freedom of movement immediately in no-deal scenario | DW | 20.08.2019

 What does this mean for EU citizens living in the UK?

-For the over 3 million EU residents in the UK, an immediate end to freedom of movement raises serious concerns.
+For the more than 3 million EU residents in the UK, an immediate end to freedom of movement raises serious concerns.
 The British government has said that EU citizens are welcome to stay, but is encouraging them to register for a program called the EU Settlement Scheme.

-The government says the program grants EU residents a certain status that will ensure they can remain in the UK and can continue to work or study.
-It also says it will ensure access to healthcare and public benefits.
+The government says the program grants EU residents a status that will ensure they can remain in the UK and can continue to work or study.
+It also says it will ensure access to health care and public benefits.

 To apply, residents must prove their identity, show that they are currently living in the UK and declare any criminal convictions.